Skip to main content

 What are Skills?

-Skills in Sana are defined capabilities or competencies that individuals in an organization can possess and develop.
-These skills can range from technical abilities like "C++ programming" to soft skills like "presenting".
+Skills can range from technical abilities like "Programming" to soft skills like "presenting".
 Each skill can be associated with different levels of proficiency, such as novice, intermediate, and expert, allowing for a structured development path.
 Descriptions for each skill level, written and decided by your organization, are shown on the Skill detail page, making it easier for learners to understand what is expected to achieve at each level.

 💡 Skills and proficiency levels are customizable – they can be set up to match your organization's skills taxonomy and career framework